mondeja/pymarketcap/README.md

 |`graphs.dominance`        | ✔ | ✔ | ✔ |
 |`assets`                  | ✘ | ✘ | ✘ |

+## TODO:
+- [] Create assets method.
+- [] Rewrite all tests with pytest providing more examples and separate benchmarking.
+- [] Create a more efficient partial or total reimplementation with C or Cython.
+- [] Create an asynchronous implementation.

 ## Support

 If you are having issues, please let me know (mondejar1994@gmail.com).